Techtonica/curriculum/projects/eventonica-react/eventonica-setup.md

 ### Event Handling

-In your Part 2 version, you attached event handlers to the DOM.
+With JS DOM, you would attach event handlers to the DOM.
 With React, you will use props like `onClick` to achieve the same result.
 Again, this example code may not be exactly how your code works but hopefully you can see how to apply the idea to yours.

 #### JS DOM Example of Handling a User Delete Action